Impact

 Risk and Exploitability

-The vulnerability carries a high severity rating.
-No EPSS score is available and the CVE is not listed in the CISA KEV catalog, indicating that while the flaw is serious, its exploitation prevalence has not yet been confirmed.
-An attacker would need to create a malicious HTML page and entice a user (or a vulnerable web page) to load it in the affected browser.
-This attack vector is remote and could be delivered via compromised websites or phishing emails, making it a significant threat to any system running an outdated Chrome browser.
+The vulnerability carries a CVSS score of 9.6, indicating a high severity rating.
+The EPSS score of <1% suggests a very low but non‑zero likelihood of exploitation, and the CVE is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that an attacker would need to create a malicious HTML page and entice a user or a vulnerable web page to load it in the affected browser.
+This remote attack vector could be delivered via compromised websites or phishing emails, posing a significant threat to systems running an outdated Chrome browser.

 OpenCVE Enrichment